 NOTE: Assign Appendix B: Oral Presentations for Health Care Professionals well in advance of the first case analysis or the oral presentation of the Service Area Competitor Analysis in order for students to prepare properly.
-We have found that expectations are raised and the quality of oral presentations is significantly better through the use of this Appendix.
+We have found that expectations are raised and the quality of oral presentations is significantly better through the use of Appendix B.

-1. What is competitor analysis?
+1. What is entailed in service area competitor analysis?
 Why should health care organizations engage in competitor analysis?
 Should not-for-profit organizations perform competitor analysis?